 A: A 14-person Board of Directors comprised of individuals from our member organizations who represent the corn, barley and sorghum sectors and agribusiness, oversee the Council's programs.
 Further support comes from the Council's staff of about 60 people around the globe.

 A: The Council's headquarters are located in Washington, DC.
-Additionally, the Council maintains nine overseas offices in:
+Additionally, the Council maintains ten overseas offices in:

 - Beijing, China